Solution | RFM Segmentation#

 Business Case#

-In this plug and play solution, we assess all customers in a transactions dataset against those 3 criteria before segmenting customers across homogenous groups of users (segments): from the “hibernating” to the “champions” every consumer belongs to one segment which can evolve over time depending on the purchases made.
-Brands are therefore able to push the right offer/product to the right consumer (segment).
-Doing so will foster loyalty and increase the consumer lifetime value for the brand, while consumers will have a better purchase experience while benefiting from a more personalized journey.
+In this plug and play solution, we assess all customers in a transactions dataset against those three criteria before segmenting customers across homogenous groups of users (segments): from the “hibernating” to the “champions”, every consumer belongs to one segment, which can evolve over time depending on the purchases made.

 Installation#